puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

 For now, I will assume this proposition to be true.
-It is useful because if we are given the form of estimator $$\hat{A}_t$$ of the advantage, we can immediately tell if it is unbiased.
+It is useful because if we are given the form of estimator $$\hat{A}_t$$ of the advantage, we can immediately tell if it is an unbiased advantage estimator.

 # Advantage Function Estimators